MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## 10.0 Notifications

-If your app uses the [activity feed APIs provided by Microsoft Graph](https://docs.microsoft.com/graph/teams-send-activityfeednotifications), following these guidelines can increase the likelihood your app will pass submission.
+If your app uses the [activity feed APIs provided by Microsoft Graph](https://docs.microsoft.com/graph/teams-send-activityfeednotifications), make sure it adheres to these guidelines.

 ### 10.1 General

 * All the notification triggers specified in your app manifest should get a notification in the app.
 * The notifications must be localized as per the supported languages declared in the app manifest.
-* A notification must load within five seconds of a user action.
+* Notifications must display within five seconds of the user action.

 ### 10.2 Avatars

 * The notification avatar should match your app's color icon.
-* Notifications triggered by an app user should contain the avatar of the user who initiated it.
+* Notifications triggered by an app user should include the user's avatar.

 ### 10.3 Spamming